projectitis/jx/README.md

 Here is an [example jx file](example.jx).

 ## Licence
-The JX (Json eXtra) format and the parsers supplied here are Open-Source under the MIT licence (free for any use, personal or commercial, without attribution, but also without warranty).
+The JX (Json eXtended) format and the parsers supplied here are Open-Source under the MIT licence (free for any use, personal or commercial, without attribution, but also without warranty).

 ## Supported languages
 The library is developed using [Haxe](https://haxe.org).
 The great thing about Haxe is that it compiles to source code in other languages (such as PHP, c#, c++, Javascript etc), so JX is available in a wide range of languages!